CupOfTea696/TeaShell/README.md

 # TeaShell

-The ZShell version of [BashMyTea](https://github.com/CupOfTea696/BashMyTea), TeaShell is an install script to set up my dev environment.
+The ZShell successor of [BashMyTea](https://github.com/CupOfTea696/BashMyTea), TeaShell is an install script to set up my dev environment.

 ## Installation